GreenOpsInc/atlas/docs/getting-started.md

 Running the command above will allow the Atlas API to be accessible at localhost:8081.
 By default the Atlas CLI will point to that URL.

+## 5. Login

+Atlas delegates authentication and authorization to Argo CD.
+Logging in queries the Argo CD endpoint, so it needs to be accessible.

+    kubectl port-forward svc/argocd-server -n argocd 8080:80

+Next, get the Argo CD admin password:

+    kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo

+Now, you can login:

+    atlas login <Argo CD server>

+If you port forwarded as shown above, the Argo CD server will be accessible at localhost:8080.
+The username is `admin`, and password is the output of the command run above.

-## 5. Set Up and Run Your First Pipeline
+## 6. Set Up and Run Your First Pipeline

 Now that you have access to the Atlas API and have the set up completed, you can now create a team and run a pipeline.